fortify-presales/fortify-abap-demo/fiori/README.md

 ## z_ui5_fiori

-An SAP Fiori application for Discount Approvals
+An SAP Fiori application for Card Transactions

 ### Starting the generated app